persteenolsen/dotnet-8-global-temperature-ml/README.md

 - Predict the global temperature using ML.NET
 - .NET 8 Console App
-- This is a console application using Microsoft�s Machine Learning framework ML.NET to predict the global temperatures
+- This is a console application using Microsofts Machine Learning framework ML.NET to predict the global temperatures
 - Singular Spectrum Analysis (SSA) model for univariate time-series forecasting
 - Using the method "ForecastBySsa" of the class "TimeSeriesCatalog" for training the Model
 - Visual Studio Code as IDE